 There were gasps and sighs of relief all around.
 Ginny chided her grandson for walking around with his bloodstained sweater.

 "What are their names?"
 Alethea asked her son.

 "Aella and Bran," Ric said proudly.
 "Diana's in quite a bit of pain, but she's okay.
 Thank Merlin…" Ginny held her grandson.

 See?
-Only more of them would come out of the woodworks… … Oh, god, that's such a disgusting pun.
+Only more of them would come out of the woodworks… … Oh, god, that was such a disgusting pun.